Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Dips

-The Bowers & Wilkins Px8's peaks and dips performance is okay.
-The most significant deviations are mostly in the treble range.
-That said, a bump in the mid to high-bass adds a touch of extra punch and boom to mixes, while some driver mismatch in the high-mid weakens vocals and instruments in the right driver more than the left.
-However, that's reversed when a dip in the low-treble impacts the left driver and veils vocals and instruments.
-An uneven mid-treble makes sibilants like S and T sounds alternatingly dull and piercing.
+The Bowers & Wilkins Px8's peaks and dips performance is good.
+The most significant deviations are in the treble range.
+That said, some driver mismatch in the high-mid and low treble can make voices sound alternately distant or harsh depending on their pitch.
+Similarly, an uneven mid-treble makes sibilants like S and T sounds alternatingly dull and piercing depending on their frequency.

 5.9